DFE-Digital/early-careers-framework/docs/source/2022-cohort-closure-information-for-lead-providers.html.md

 ## Test data

-We’ve set up dummy data/contracts and milestones in the [test (sandbox) environment](https://sb.manage-training-for-early-career-teachers.education.gov.uk/) to support providers before registration opens.
+We’ll set up dummy data/contracts and milestones in the test (sandbox) environment to support providers before registration opens.

 Providers will be able to identify participants with the `cohort_changed_after_payments_frozen` field.